billthefarmer/blog/blog/content/post/2016-02-02-build-mac-osx-apps-using-command-line-tools.md

   - sips
   - emacs
 ---
-You will need to install the Xcode command line tools, you don&#8217;t need the Xcode app.
+You will need to install the Xcode command line tools, you don&rsquo;t need the Xcode app.
 The easiest way to do this is to attempt to build an app like emacs by typing `./configure` on the command line.
 A dialog box will pop up asking if you want to download and install the tools.

 Xcode now uses the LLVM CLang compiler and documentation is exceedingly hard to find.
 You can type `gcc -help` or `clang -help` on the command line to get some info.
 I found two web pages with more useful info: http://clang.llvm.org/docs/CommandGuide/clang.html and https://developer.apple.com/library/prerelease/mac/documentation/Porting/Conceptual/PortingUnix/compiling/compiling.html.